 We’re almost half way through 2019, and I still haven’t seen anything new that’s worth telling you about in the field of binoculars.
 (If you think I’ve missed something significant, let me know.)
-As far as I can tell, models like the Swarovski EL Range, the Vortex Diamondback, and the Nikon Monarch are still at the top of their class in 2019.
+As far as I can tell, the best 8×42 binoculars includes models like the Swarovski EL Range, the Vortex Diamondback, and the Nikon Monarch, which are all still at the top of their class in 2019.

-But first, if you’d just like to check the current pricing and availability of these binoculars at Amazon, you can click (tap) the links in the list below.
-Otherwise, you can scroll (swipe) past them and look at each model summary in this article.
+But first, if you’d just like to check the current pricing and availability of the best 8×42 binoculars at Amazon, you can click (tap) the links in the list below.
+Otherwise, you can scroll (swipe) past them and look at each (rather brief) model summary in this article.

 Swarovski 8×42 EL Range Binoculars